 NOTE 2—For a TXOP responder, the Duration field in the MAC header of the response PPDU is set based on the Duration field in the MAC header of the soliciting PPDU as described in 9.2.5.7 (Setting for control response frames) or 9.2.5.8 (Setting for other response frames).

-When a TXOP responder transmits either an HE TB PPDU carrying an NDP feedback or a PS-Poll frame with the TXVECTOR parameter TXOP DURATION not set to UNSPECIFIED, it shall calculate the potential duration information and set the TXVECTOR parameter TXOP_DURATION in the HE TB PPDU carrying the NDP feedback or PS-Poll frame to the value of the computed potential duration.
+When a STA(#12783) transmits (#12783) an HE TB PPDU carrying either(#12783) an NDP feedback or a PS-Poll frame with the TXVECTOR parameter TXOP DURATION not set to UNSPECIFIED, it shall calculate the potential duration information and set the TXVECTOR parameter TXOP_DURATION in the HE TB PPDU carrying the NDP feedback or PS-Poll frame to the value of the computed potential duration.
 The TXOP responder shall calculate potential duration information equal to the duration information indicated by the Duration field of the frame that solicits the response minus the time, in microseconds, between the end of the PPDU carrying the frame that soliciting the HE TB PPDU and the end of the HE TB PPDU.
 If the calculated potential duration information includes a fractional microsecond, the potential duration information is rounded up to the next higher integer.
 If the calculated potential duration information is smaller than 8448 s, the TXVECTOR parameter TXOP_DURATION shall be set to the calculated potential duration information.
 Otherwise, the TXVECTOR parameter TXOP_DURATION shall be set to 8448.

 (#9143)